-Recently I got serious on learning japanese and started learning how to read and write hiragana (the easiest alphabet they have, which is taught to children).
+Recently I got serious about learning Japanese and started learning how to read and write hiragana (the easiest alphabet they have, which is taught to children).

 Then the other night, we went out to eat at my favorite Japanese restaurant.
 I took my book with me to show Hiroshi, one of the owners, how I was doing with my studies.
 I also asked him a grammar question, so he grabbed a pen and wrote down a word…